kushalthaman/kushalthaman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Kushal (pronounced **/kʊʃəl/**, rhymes with cushion).
-I am an undergrad at Stanford University studying Computer Science and Math.
+I am an undergrad at Stanford studying Computer Science and Math.

 My interests lie in understanding and building AIs that are vastly beneficial to everyone.
 These days, I spend my time working on [preference learning](https://openai.com/research/learning-from-human-preferences) and [learning theory](https://www.alignmentforum.org/posts/sEyWufriufTnBKnTG/incidental-polysemanticity).